 “I’m talking for iVolunteer as if I’m doing this all my life.”Jasmine Salem

-One of the challenges she’s faced growing up was the inability to speak in front of a huge crowd.
+According to Jas, one of the challenges she’s faced growing up was her inability to speak in front of a huge crowd.

-With iVolunteer, however, she’s able to find an opportunity to not just overcome that little obstacle, but also learn a few other things that were harder to quantify and describe.
+With iVolunteer, however, she’s able to find an opportunity to not just overcome that obstacle, but also learn other things that were harder to quantify and describe.

 “It helped me broaden my perspective in life.
 I became more sensitive to others.
 I guess overall, it taught me how to ALWAYS choose love… for others, for our country… it made me believe that the love you give will always go back to you in whatever form, no matter what.”